 By Kathee Mierzejewski

 It is not hard to learn how to grow cabbage.
-Cabbage is a fairly easy plant to grow because it is a hardy vegetable.
+Cabbage (Brassica oleracea var. capitata) is a fairly easy plant to grow because it is a hardy vegetable.
 It grows quite well in fertile soil.
 Cabbage comes in a variety of green shades, as well as purple or red.
 The shape of the head varies as well.
 Most cabbage varieties have smooth leaves but the Savoy cabbage leaves are crinkly.

 Growing cabbage is easy so long as you pick suitable varieties to your area.
 Practicing proper culture and managing insects will help your crop do well.